gotmax23/go-vendor-tools-mirror/doc/config.md

 - `multiple` — run `askalono detect` using the `--multiple` flag to allow license files that contain more than one license text within it.
-  It is recommended to enable this option, but it is disabled by default for backwards compatibility purposes.
+  This is disabled by default, as `--multiple` causes some licenses that are detected without `--multiple` to no longer be detected.

     ``` toml
     [licensing.detector_config]
     multiple = "true"
     ```

+    or

     ``` bash
     go_vendor_archive --detector-config multiple=true